Investigating Energy Bounds of Analog Compute-in-Memory with Local Normalization: An Analog Gain-Ranging MAC and FP-CIM Architecture

-The following subsection explains how the GR-MAC preserves output signal to reduce the ADC's $\mathrm{ENOB}$ requirement, thereby improving energy efficiency.
+The following subsection explains how the GR-MAC preserves the output signal to reduce the ADC's $\mathrm{ENOB}$ requirement, thereby improving energy efficiency.
 First, while the effect of multiplication ($\sigma^2_{a\cdot b} = \sigma^2_a \sigma^2_b$) is unavoidable, floating-point normalization maximizes the input amplitude by definition.
-This effect is seen comparing the conventional integer input [A1] to the proposed mantissa input \circled{B1}, and leads to the wider product distribution in \circled{B2} compared to \circled{A2}.
+This effect is seen when comparing the conventional integer input [A1] to the proposed mantissa input \circled{B1}, leading to a wider product distribution in \circled{B2} than in \circled{A2}.
 While normalized inputs maximize the initial signal swing, the dominant source of shrinkage in the conventional INT-MAC is the accumulation stage, where uniform averaging suppresses variance by the column depth $\sigma^2_{z} = \sigma^2_{z,i}/N_\mathrm{R}$.
 The GR-MAC directly addresses this by replacing uniform averaging with exponent-weighted averaging.
 This advantage is quantified by replacing $N_\mathrm{R}$ with an effective number of contributors, $N_{\mathrm{eff}}$, to govern shrinkage.
 Adopting the standard formulation for weighted samples, this is defined as $N_{\mathrm{eff}} = \nicefrac{\left( \sum 2^{E_i} \right)^2}{\sum 4^{E_i}} \le N_{\mathrm{R}}$.
-While the worst-case scenario ($N_{\mathrm{eff}} = N_\mathrm{R}$) occurs only if all inputs and weights share the exact same exponent, practical data distributions exhibit significant variation.
+While the worst-case scenario ($N_{\mathrm{eff}} = N_\mathrm{R}$) occurs only when all inputs and weights share the same exponent value, practical data distributions exhibit significant variation.
 In these cases, the exponential weighting allows the largest signals to dominate the average, driving $N_{\mathrm{eff}} \ll N_\mathrm{R}$.
-The example conditions in Fig.~\ref{fig:comp} produce $N_{\mathrm{R}}=32$ in \circled{A3} and $N_{\mathrm{eff}} = 14.6$ in \circled{B3}, and combined with normalized inputs improves overall output signal power by $20 \times$, for a reduction in the ADC excess resolution requirement of $\Delta \mathrm{ENOB} = 2.2$ bits.
+The example conditions in Fig.~\ref{fig:comp} produce $N_{\mathrm{R}}=32$ in \circled{A3} and $N_{\mathrm{eff}} = 14.6$ in \circled{B3}, and combined with normalized inputs improves the overall output signal power by $20 \times$, for a reduction in the ADC excess resolution requirement of $\Delta \mathrm{ENOB} = 2.2$ bits.
 This benefit is quantified across different formats and input conditions in Section \ref{sec:anal}.

 Overall, the benefit of the GR-MAC is summarized as overcoming the rigid coupling between dynamic range and efficiency inherent to conventional analog INT-MAC.
 By processing normalized signals, the architecture maximizes the utilization of available signal swing, thereby minimizing the excess resolution requirement that drives ADC energy.